Peanut butter flapjack updates the classic oat bar with peanut butter and jelly flavours. Oaty. Syrupy, nutty and fruity – all in one bite.

 Peanut Butter Flapjack

-- 3 tbsp Peanut butter (I used crunchy)
+- 3 tablespoon Peanut butter (I used crunchy)

-- 3 tbsp Grape jelly (or seedless raspberry jam)
+- 3 tablespoon Grape jelly (or seedless raspberry jam)

 - Grease an 8 inch round baking tin with butter then line the base with baking parchment